Tax receipts T2202

 I received my T2202 form but, the address on it is incorrect.
 Do I need a new one?

 You may submit the T2202 as received even if the address is incorrect.
-Note that it is not necessary for students to submit the T2202 form with the tax return, but they must produce it if requested by Revenue Canada.
+Note that it is not necessary for students to submit the T2202 form with the tax return, but they must produce it if requested by Canada Revenue Agency (CRA).

 Can my parents use my T2202 form?